 The good news is that there are technology-based solutions to this problem.
 In the interest of chipping away at that 84% figure, here are 10 of the best dropshipping websites and dropshipping suppliers to get your business started.

-Best dropshipping supplier directories
+Best dropshipping suppliers

 Online dropship and wholesale supplier directories can make it easier and quicker to find suppliers for your business.
-These research tools are encyclopedic, listing and categorizing thousands of suppliers and their product offerings.
+These research tools are encyclopedic, listing and categorizing thousands of dropshipping suppliers and their product offerings.
 Some of these directories are free, but the paid ones tend to vet and research their suppliers thoroughly before publishing them to their sites.

 Vetting suppliers takes quite a bit of time.
 For those with limited resources, I believe this is a premium worth paying for.